2.1 General context

 - To encourage private persons and companies to donate.
 For this:

-- promote the ability of non-governmental organizations to collect donations, incl. to offer support and advice to non-governmental organizations;
+- to promote the ability of non-governmental organizations to collect donations, including offering support and advice to non-governmental organizations;

 - To create favorable conditions for the engagement of volunteers and donations.
 For this: